Warren Buffet Invests Like a Girl: And Why You Should Too

 By Dale S. Lam, CPA / PFS, CFP®

-April, 2014, Excerpt from Strategent Financial Wealth Management Outlook 2014
+Summer, 2022, Excerpt from Strategent Financial Wealth Management Outlook 2022

 Past performance is not a guarantee of future results.
 Any indices referenced are unmanaged and cannot be invested in directly.
 See Disclosures.